practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 ## Idea of Dylan

-Though Dylan apparently started as a superset of [Scheme](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme#scheme), it looks to me that it soon became another multi-paradigm language, where I had no problems to implement a very "imperative" version of my microbenchmark program with [random-bitstring-and-flexible-password-generator.dylan](./random-bitstring-and-flexible-password-generator.dylan).
+Though Dylan apparently started as a superset of [Scheme](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme#scheme), it looks to me that it soon became another multi-paradigm language, where I had no problems to implement a "very imperative" version of my microbenchmark program with [random-bitstring-and-flexible-password-generator.dylan](./random-bitstring-and-flexible-password-generator.dylan).

 Dylan was first published as a language draft for the [Apple Newton device](https://en.wikipedia.org/wiki/Apple_Newton) in 1993: [Dylan (Dynamic Language), A multi-paradigm language, Oliver Juwig, sd&m, Aachen, 12.
 Februar 2003](https://verify.rwth-aachen.de/fp02/Folien/Dylan.pdf)